LUCID TRADING ARTICLE · ACCOUNTS

 What's the difference between soft and hard DLL breach at Lucid Trading?

 A hard DLL breach terminates your account immediately when you hit the daily loss limit.
-A soft DLL breach, used on LucidDirect, stops your trading for the rest of the day but doesn't close your account.
+A soft DLL breach stops your trading for the rest of the day but doesn't close your account.
 You return the next trading day with your account intact.
-LucidDirect's soft DLL is $600.
+LucidDirect has no DLL at the 25K size (its fixed DLLs start at 50K), while LucidDaily's optional DLL is a $600 soft breach at 25K.

 How many contracts can you trade on a Lucid 25K account?